Skip to main content

 50th Reunion Welcome Event

-Members of the class of 1975 are invited to this first reuniting event at the atrium in the Humanities and Social Studies Center (HSSC).
-Please join your Reunion Planning Committee and classmates as we kick-off our weekend of reconnecting.
+Members of the class of 1975 are invited to join your Reunion Planning Committee as we kick off this weekend of reconnecting.

 1975